tvisha-t/Fractal-Drawer/README.md

-This code uses recursive methods to create cool looking fractals (in java)!
+This code uses recursive methods to create cool looking fractals!
 It creats a circle, rectangle, and triangle